 \section{Abstract}

 Let $\cP$ be a non-degenerate polar space.
-In~\cite{ILP21b}, we introduced an intrinsic parameter of $\cP$, called the anisotropic gap, defined as the least upper bound of the lengths of the well-ordered chains of subspaces of $\cP$ containing a frame; when $\cP$ is orthogonal, we also defined two other parameters of $\cP$, called the elliptic and parabolic gap, related to the universal embedding of $\cP$.
-In this paper, assuming $\cP$ is an orthogonal polar space, we prove that the elliptic and parabolic gaps can be described as intrinsic invariants of $\cP$ without making recourse to the embedding.
+In~\cite{ILP21b}, we introduced an intrinsic parameter of $\cP$, called the anisotropic gap, defined as the least upper bound of the lengths of the well-ordered chains of subspaces of $\cP$ containing a frame; when $\cP$ is orthogonal, we also defined two other parameters of $\cP$, called the elliptic and parabolic gap, both related to the universal embedding of $\cP$.
+In this paper, assuming that $\cP$ is an orthogonal polar space, we prove that the elliptic and parabolic gaps can be described as intrinsic invariants of $\cP$ without directly appealing to the embedding.

 \leftline{{\bfseries MSC:} 51A50, 51B25, 51E24 } \leftline{{\bfseries Keywords:} Polar Spaces, Quadratic forms, Embeddings, Hyperplanes.}